surge-synthesizer/surge/README.md

 All of the three projects (`surge-vst3`, `surge-vst2`, `surge-au`) will recommend you to `Validate Project Settings`, meaning, more precisely, to `Update to recommended settings`.
 By clicking on `Update to recommended settings`, a dialog will open and you'll be prompted to `Perform Changes`.
 Perform the changes.

-XCode will result in built assets in `products/` but will not install them and will not install the ancilliary assets.
+Xcode will result in built assets in `products/` but will not install them and will not install the ancilliary assets.
 To do that you can either `./build-osx.sh --install-local` or
 `./build-osx.sh --package` and run the resulting pkg file to install in `/Library`.

 ## Using the built assets